Overview

 Slidedown & category

 The Slide and Category prompts appear prominently at the top center of the screen on desktop and bottom center on mobile.
 These are high-visibility, soft prompts shown before the required native permission prompt.
-They do not subscribe the user on their own but help initiate the subscription flow.
+They do not subscribe the user on their own but help initiate the subscription flow and capture user interest.

 - Go to Settings > Push & In-App > Web Settings > Permission Prompt Setup